Savry-in/contact-savry/README.md

-# Contact Savry
+# BookBite

-A simple contact page that displays the contact information for the founders of Savry.
+cleaning up for rebranding